 There are many patterns for effective decision making within teams and at a team’s boundaries.
 None of them perfect, there are strengths and weaknesses to each.

-- Consensus – A collaborative approach.
-Typically requires that a majority approve a given course of action, but that the minority agree to go along with it.
+- Consensus – Generally considered a collaborative approach.
+Consensus typically requires that a majority approve a given course of action, but that the minority agree to go along with it.
 In other words, if the minority opposes the course of action, consensus requires that the course of action be modified to remove objectionable features.
 (See: Fist to Five).
-Useful, and appealing (everyone gets an equal voice) consensus is also potentially dangerous.
-It can degenerate into a “collective tyranny of the ego” or a water downed compromise.
+Useful, and appealing (everyone gets an equal voice) consensus is also potentially dangerous: it can easily reduce variability, by eliminating opposing ideas or suppressing dissent, which is not what we want when thinking through complex issues.
+Consensus can also degenerate into a water-downed compromise as well as a “collective tyranny of the ego” (Leaders compelling others to fall in line).

 DictatorshipOverlord – One individual gets to make the call – not the group.
 BD can choose to seek input or not (Via Discuss/Consult/Sell).
 Also known as autocratic or unilateral.